 These operations are useful if you need to swap the transform info frequently.

 So far, from my understanding, the non-uniform scaling can't be applied to the child correctly when parenting.
 I will spend some time to figure out what is going on behind the limitation.

 Unlike the general Houdini workflow, the pre-transform value can be overwritten; we should pay special attention when using clean transform and reset pre-transform.
 These options can apply multiple times on pre-transform values and may cause you to lose the info you need.

 If you want to perform non-uniform scaling on the child, use clean transform to zero the child's position in local space first.
 Otherwise, you may find the parent's scaling would cause the child shearing.

-The content of this blog is licensed under CC BY-NC-SA 4.0.
+The content of this blog is under CC BY-NC-SA 4.0 license.